gear-foundation/academy/docs/23-tamagotchi-battle/tamagotchi-battle.md

 }
 ```

-There are also two constants, `MAX_POWER` and `MIN_POWER`, that define the upper and lower bounds of the Tamagotchi's power:
+There are also two constants, `MAX_POWER` and `MIN_POWER`, defining the upper and lower bounds of the Tamagotchi's power:

 ```rust
 const MAX_POWER: u16 = 10_000;
 const MIN_POWER: u16 = 3_000;
 ```

-Next, as an example, we will define a very simple game mechanic:
+Next, as an example, we'll define a simple game mechanic:

-- The Tamagotchi owner makes a move by simply sending a message `BattleAction::Move` to the battle contract.
-During that move, their Tamagotchi beats the opponent’s Tamagotchi.
-The opponent’s energy decreases by the force of its strike.
+- The Tamagotchi owner takes action by simply sending a message `BattleAction::Move` to the battle contract.
+During the move, their Tamagotchi beats the opponent's Tamagotchi.
+The opponent's energy decreases by the force of its strike.
-- Now, there is only one attribute in the Tamagotchi store that can be used in the game - a sword.
-If the attacking Tamagotchi has a sword, the force of its strike is multiplied by `SWORD_POWER`:
+- In this game, there's a single attribute available for the Tamagotchi, which is a sword.
+If the attacking Tamagotchi possesses a sword, the strength of its strike is multiplied by `SWORD_POWER`:

     $$
     SWORD\_POWER × power
     $$

-    Otherwise, Tamagotchi's strike power is simply their power.
-In the future, you can expand the logic by adding fighting attributes to the store, as well as adding the movement of the Tamagotchi across the field.
+    Otherwise, Tamagotchi's strike power is determined by their inherent strength.
+In the future, you can expand the logic by adding fighting attributes to the store and the movement of the Tamagotchi across the field.

-3. If both players have made three moves, the game enters a waiting state, and the players can equip their Tamagotchis with items from the shop.
-After a set delay, the Tamagotchis' states are updated, and the next round begins.
+3. When both players have completed three moves, the game transitions into a waiting state, allowing them to equip their Tamagotchis with items from the shop.
+After a set delay, the states of the Tamagotchis are updated and the next round begins.

 ![Move Diagram](/img/23/move-diagram.png)